trungmanhhuynh/kSVD-Image-Denoising/README.md

      - The code are written follows column major (elements in array scanned in col first).
 I would think that will be easier way to implement dictionary matrix.
   2. The code run slow, is there any optimazation yet ?
       - No optimization is applied yet.
 We may using OpenMP and GPU for fast processing the implemenation.

+  3. Can we make a better results ?
+    - Definitely.
+It is obvious that in this code, we trained dictionary on noised image only (not using DCT or global dictionary).
+    Thus, the results can not be comparable with using pre-trained DCT or global one.

  ## Authors